Dionysi/AnnotationTool-Release/Annotation-rules-refactor.md

   > **Kind 2:** "En ook wel jaloers!" (cat.
 6)
   -->

-- **(Rule 5)** During a conversation the topic of the conversation may transition naturally.
+- **(Rule 5)** During a conversation the topic of the conversation may **transition naturally**.
 In this case, consecutive verbal actions are continued to be categorized as responses.
-When a verbal action introduces an abrupt change of topic, the action is **not** categorized as a response.
+When a verbal action introduces an **abrupt change** of topic, the action is **not** categorized as a response.
 Consider this example during the scenario mini-game for the emotion 'jealousy'.

     ```mermaid
     sequenceDiagram